github/rest-api-docs-md/orgs/{org}/packages/{package_type}/{package_name}/versions/{package_version_id}/get.md

 - `package_name` (string, required): The name of the package.
 - `org` (string, required): The organization name.
 The name is not case sensitive.
 - `package_version_id` (integer, required): Unique identifier of the package version.

+## Operation Description

+Gets a specific package version in an organization.

+OAuth app tokens and personal access tokens (classic) need the `read:packages` scope to use this endpoint.
+If the `package_type` belongs to a GitHub Packages registry that only supports repository-scoped permissions, the `repo` scope is also required.
+For the list of these registries, see "[About permissions for GitHub Packages](https://docs.github.com/packages/learn-github-packages/about-permissions-for-github-packages#permissions-for-repository-scoped-packages)."